JoshuaChu2004/joshuachu2004.github.io/dnd/content/classes.md

 To add a new class or subclass:

-1. Create a markdown file in the appropriate directory:
+1. Create a markdown file in the appropriate collection directory:
-   - `/dnd/content/classes/classname.md`
+   - `_classes/classname.md`
-2. The page will automatically be accessible at `/dnd/classes/classname`
+2. The page will automatically be accessible at `/dnd/classes/classname/`
 3. Update this overview page with a link to your new content

 ## Content Guidelines